Recent Developments and Perspectives in Variational Quantum Eigensolvers for Molecular Electronic Structure: Methods, Tradeoffs, and Benchmarking: Introduction

-Where $\alpha_{j}$ are scalar coefficients that have been mapped from $h_{pq}$ and $h_{pqrs}$ and $P_j$ are Pauli strings that are formed by the product of Pauli matrices, $\sigma_{i}^{j}$.
-The Pauli matrices are the qubit creation and annihilation operators that have been mapped from the respective second quantization operators.
-Combining the qubit Hamiltonian with the energy expectation value, the quantum computer measures the energy of the system by:
+where each $\hat{P_{j}}$ is a tensor product of Pauli operators and $c_{j}$ is a real coefficient.
+Combining the qubit Hamiltonian with the energy expectation value, the quantum computer estimates the energy expectation value by measuring:

-This energy expression is analogous to the classical formulation of second quantization representation where the one and two electron integrals can be treated as scalar quantities:
+A quantum processor estimates the Pauli-string expectation values, and a classical optimizer updates $\vec{\theta}$ to minimize the energy.

 VQE's flexibility stems from the choice of ansatz, which influences both the quantum circuit complexity and the classical optimizations.
-The variety of different ansatz options are determined by how the different methodologies form the sets of excitation operators built from the creation and annihilation operators.
-Several ansatz generation schemes are studied in this work.
-The two primary ansatz categories used in VQE research are: chemistry-inspired ansatzes, such as the Unitary Coupled Cluster (UCC) method which aim to retain the electronic structure of the system, and hardware-efficient ansatzes, designed to minimize circuit depth by leveraging hardware level efficiencies of NISQ devices at the cost of losing physical symmetries.

-For chemistry applications the chemistry-inspired ansatz is often the best choice for VQE since it retains the electronic structure and physical symmetries of a chemical problem.
-The UCC ansatz is the most chemically intuitive ansatz given its relationship to the standard coupled cluster equations, and is the basis for the original VQE method by Peruzzo et.al.\cite{Peruzzo2014} The trial ansatz used for standard VQE calculations is the unitary coupled cluster with singles and doubles (UCCSD) ansatz which is the unitary version of the standard, classical CCSD method.
-A unitary ansatz is required since the total probability of the quantum state must be preserved.
-The UCCSD ansatz begins with solving the Hartree-Fock wave function.
-As with standard CCSD operator ($e^{\hat{T}}$), the unitary cluster operator ($e^{\hat{T}-\hat{T^{\dagger}}}$), is then applied to the ground state wave function:
+Broadly, VQE ansatzes can be divided into chemistry-inspired forms, which preserve more of the structure of electronic wavefunction theory, and hardware-efficient forms, which prioritize shallow implementation on specific devices.
+For quantum chemistry applications, chemistry-inspired ansatzes are often preferred because they more naturally preserve physically relevant structure such as particle number, spin, and excitation hierarchy.
+Accordingly, this review focuses primarily on chemistry-inspired VQE approaches and their recent extensions.